kesyog/crabby-merge/README.md

 # crabby-merge

-A ~~ripoff~~ port of [polly-merge](https://github.com/noahp/polly-merge) into async Rust for some marginal speedup.
+A ~~ripoff~~ port of [polly-merge](https://github.com/noahp/polly-merge) into async Rust for some speedup.
 Mostly just an uncreative excuse to try out async/await in Rust 👨🏽‍🎓

 ## Configuration